csc7/PP5_CI_GDEC/README.md

  * "Add user to group", select the policy you have just created and click "Next: Tags", then "Next: Review" and finally "Create User".
  * IMPORTANT: AFTER ADDING THE USER TO THE GROUP, DOWLOAD THE .CSV FILE AS IT MIGHT NOT BE AVAILABLE LATER.
 The file is required for authentication for the Django app.

+20 - Install boto3 with the following command:
+pip3 install boto3

+21 - Install django-storages with the following command: pip3 install django-storages

+22 - Again, freeze the environment requirements: pip3 freeze > requirements.txt

+23 - Add storages in INSTALLED APPS of settings.py:
+'storages',

+24 - Check that the variables of "if 'USE_AWS' in os.environ:" in settings.py correspond to your app name and AWS settings.
+Please note that you need to have defined the following variables in Config Vars of Heroku (in "Settings"):
+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY
+USE_AWS

+IMPORTANT: At this point, DISABLE_COLLECSTATICS of point 15 can be deleted if you opted for enabling it), so Django loads the static files from Amazon Web Services

+25 - Check that your "custom_storages.py" file is properly defined according to your app and AWS account.

 #### Additional notes: